swiss-territorial-data-lab/proj-sda/README.md

-# Automatic detection of agricultural soils affected by anthropogenic activities
+# Automatic detection of agricultural soils degraded by anthropogenic activities

-The aim of the project is to automatically detect anthropogenic activities that have affected agricultural soils in the past.
+The aim of the project is to automatically detect anthropogenic activities that have degraded agricultural soils in the past.
 Two main categories have been defined: "non-agricultural activity" and "land movement".
 The results will make it possible to identify potentially rehabilitable soils that can be used to establish a land crop rotation map. <br>
 This project was developed in collaboration with the Canton of Ticino and of the Canton of Vaud.
+Detailed documentation of the project and results can be found on the [STDL technical website](https://tech.stdl.ch/PROJ-SDA/).

 **Table of content**